Mottie/tablesorter/README.markdown

 View the [complete listing here](http://mottie.github.com/tablesorter/changelog.txt).

+#### Version 2.0.23.2 (2011-10-28)

+* Fixed pager size & total pages not being retained after destroying, then restoring the pager.
+Thanks to crush123 for reporting the problem!

 #### Version 2.0.23.1 (2011-10-26)

 * Fixed the pager plugin to prevent errors when initialized on an empty table.
 Fix for [issue #5](https://github.com/Mottie/tablesorter/issues/5).